Dog ears come in various shapes and sizes; floppy, folded, small or large.

 Here are 9 interesting facts before we look at how you should care for your dog's ears:

 1. Your dog's ears are important for balance.
-If your dog is unsteady on his feet, head to the vet.
-Inner ear infections are a frequent cause of loss of balance.
+Suppose your dog is unsteady on his feet, head to the vet.

 4. Dogs have the ability to filter out certain sounds and tune into others.
 For example, your dog will notice the sound of her food bowl being filled over the sound of the TV or other noises.